linkedin/test-butler/README.md

     androidTestUtil 'com.linkedin.testbutler:test-butler-app:2.2.1'
 ```

-You can also download the apk file manually from [Bintray](https://bintray.com/linkedin/maven/test-butler-app/) if you prefer.
+You can also download the apk file manually from [Maven Central][mavencentral] if you prefer.

 ## Getting Started